Zpacks Altaplex Review

 Although the Altaplex uses a thinner material than my older Hexamid (.55 oz/sqyd Dyneema® Composite Fabric), I can tell no difference.
 The Dyneema is still the same tough fabric that requires no footprint.
 I have used an air mattress thousands of miles with the Hexamid and never once needed a footprint, even in desert environments.

 Because of the lighter fabric, one advantage of the Altaplex is that it is easier to pack up.
-I can easily fold the tent up and roll it into a tighter bundle.
+I can easily fold the tent and roll it into a tight bundle.
 I have to stuff my stiffer Hexamid into my ULA Ohm 2.0 pocket, but I can roll up my Altaplex and easily slide it into the net pocket.

 Dyneema fabric does not compare to Sil-nylon.
 Sil-nylon is easier to pack than Dyneema.
 The Dyneema on the Altaplex becomes more pliable over time, though, and I have gone from folding it to stuffing it into the net pocket on my backpack.

-Zpacks Altaplex Review -Comfort/Convenience
+Zpacks Altaplex Review – Comfort/Convenience

 Besides being roomy, the Altaplex has several conveniences.
-It is roomier than my Hexamid, and the tent's length and height make it easier to lay down and sit up in without touching the walls with my EOS Down Jacket.
-While easier, I still brush my jacket and sleeping bag if the tarp-tent is not set up to its full height.
+It is roomier than my Hexamid, and the tent’s length and height make it easier to lie down and sit up without touching the walls with my Down Jacket.

 In addition to the length and height, the width makes this a very comfortable shelter for one person.
-There is plenty of room to store my gear on either side and at the foot of the tarp-tent.
+There is plenty of room to store my gear on either side and at the foot of the tarp tent.

 Vestibule

 The vestibule has plenty of room, but I bring my gear inside the shelter.
-Animals -porcupines, squirrels, marmots, deer, etc. have taken or eaten my socks, shoes, and hiking pole handles in the past.
+Animals – porcupines, squirrels, marmots, deer, etc. have taken or eaten my socks, shoes, and hiking pole handles in the past.
 Hiking 40 miles with no socks, one shoe, and a Croc is not much fun.

 The hiking pole on the Altaplex is outside the tent, but I prefer it inside the shelter, as it is in my Hexamid.
-I often cook under the vestibule when it is raining, and the pole is a little bit of a hindrance, although not a show stopper.
+I often cook under the vestibule when it is raining, and the pole is a little bit of a hindrance, although not a show-stopper.

 Interior Pouch